- Advantages of Streaming on Facebook Gaming

 History of Facebook Gaming

 Facebook started letting people Live-Stream in 2015 but didn’t set any structure in place.
 They started building up Fb.gg in early 2018.
-In June 2018, they created the Level Up Program, which allows their broadcasters to earn on their platform.
+In June 2018, they created the Level Up Program, allowing broadcasters to earn on their platform.

 Facebook Gaming is still relatively new and in development.
 We hope that they will add additional features in the future to make things easier and more lucrative for their users.